dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 The class name should always be the item that is passed into the METplus configuration variable list PROCESS_LIST with 'Wrapper' at the end.

 CommandBuilder's initialization function sets default values for instance variables, initializes the CommandRunner object (used to execute shell commands), and calls the create_c_dict() function.
 This function is found in CommandBuilder but it is also implemented by most (eventually all) wrappers.
 The wrapper implementations start off by calling the parent's version of create_c_dict using super(), then adding additional dictionary items that are specific to that wrapper and finally returning the dictionary that was created.
 If possible, all of the calls to the 'get' functions of the cMETplusConfig object should be found in the create_c_dict function.
-This allows the configuration values to be referenced throughout the wrapper without the redundantly referencing the wrapper name (i.e. ASCII2NC_INPUT_DIR can be referenced as INPUT_DIR in ASCII2NC since we already it pertains to ASCII2NC) It also makes it easier to see which configuration variables are used in each wrapper.
+This allows the configuration values to be referenced throughout the wrapper without the redundantly referencing the wrapper name (i.e. ASCII2NC_INPUT_DIR can be referenced as INPUT_DIR in ASCII2NC since it already pertains to ASCII2NC) It also makes it easier to see which configuration variables are used in each wrapper.

 create_c_dict (ExampleWrapper)::